waggle-sensor/waggle/data/README.md

 ```

 Here, YYYY-MM-DD is the UTC date when the tar archive was produced.

-Inside the folder the sensor data in compressed `gz` archive and the
+Inside the folder a `gz` archive of sensor data and the following
-following other meta data are provided -
+other meta-info are provided -

 ```
 data.csv.gz